carbonfact/bloodline/README.md

 Bloodline is a small library to track *row-level* provenance of data.
 It is not invasive and does not require modifying your code.
 Bloodline supports [pandas](https://pandas.pydata.org/), but could to be extended to other dataframe libraries.

-We use this at Carbonfact to track data lineage across all the ETL pipelines we use to ingest our customers' data.
-This allows us to tell them where each data point they see comes from, and to keep track of data quality issues back to their source.
+We use Bloodline at [Carbonfact](https://www.carbonfact.com/) to track data lineage across the ETL pipelines that ingest our customers' scattered data.
+This allows us to tell them where each data point we present to them comes from, as well as measuring data quality metrics.

 - [Installation](#installation)
 - [Getting started](#getting-started)